huydq189/ddd-gen/README.md

-# Types-ddd CLI
+# DDD-generator CLI

-A command-line interface to generate resources based in templates
+A command-line interface to generate resources based in templates with

 ![](docs/print.png)